badobacs/Szasziskola/README.md

 # Szasziskola

-In this repository you can find the Saxon School lesson materials and practice according to the following topics:
+In this repository you can find the Szasziskola lesson materials and practice according to the following topics:

 - Web development
     - Frontend